-A small amount of chestnut flour, which is gluten-free, is mixed with bread flour for this rustic loaf with walnuts.
-The finely textured bread pairs well with cheese, and toasting releases the full nutty flavor of chestnuts.
+A small amount of chestnut flour is mixed with bread flour for this rustic loaf with walnuts.
+The finely textured bread pairs well with cheese, and toasting slices releases the full nutty flavor of chestnuts.

 - 3 teaspoons instant yeast

 - 1 teaspoon salt

 - 1 1/2 to 1 3/4 cups warm water